 So why is it that gout is an extremely rare disease in the animal kingdom?

 The answer goes by the name “uricase.”
 This gene produces a protein that breaks down uric acid.
 Uricase evolved a very long time ago and exists in organisms ranging from single-celled bacteria to almost all vertebrates.
 Its existence protects against uric acid build-up and, therefore, against gout.

 Unfortunately, for us humans, the uricase gene in our DNA is so mutated it no longer works.
 But we are not the only species to suffer from the so-called “King of Disease.”

 Dalmations also famously get gout.
 In their case the mutations occur in a gene called SLC2A9 that helps excrete uric acid from the body.
-Interestingly, variations in this same gene are also associated with gout in humans and reported by 23andMe.
+Interestingly, variations in this same gene are also associated with gout in humans.
 Most birds and some reptiles also develop gout, especially when kept as pets.
 This seems to be the result of extremely high protein diets and kidney failure.

 Perhaps the most surprising species afflicted with this disease is the T-rex.
 Fossil evidence of damaged joints have provided a convincing argument that the King of Dinosaurs, perhaps appropriately, harbored the King of Diseases.
 However, in this case, we may never be sure whether it was caused by a genetic mutation or a diet rich in red meats.